Versus (Little Ghost album)

 Versus is the debut studio album by the British rock band Little Ghost.
 Released on 14 September 2015, the album was self-produced and self-released by the band exclusively via their Bandcamp page and a limited run of compact disks.
 Despite being their debut album, Versus represents a musical shift in styles from the band's previous release Queen Bee EP with Versus being much more stripped back and relying on typical rock-band instrumentation.
 The artwork for the album and its respective singles was produced by photographer Matthew Draper and was inspired by the piece "Boy Meets Girl" by the street-artist Banksy.

 The album received positive reviews and several of its tracks have become some of the most popular among fans.
-However, the band have since expressed mixed feelings about the final version of the album.
+However, the band has since expressed mixed feelings about the final version of the album.

 Versus is the band's only studio album to feature bass guitarist Ryan O'Connor and guitarist Mickey Evans.

 Recording

-The band decided to try and convey their live sound more with their debut album, as this would leave room for experimentation in future releases and present the band in their "most honest form".
+The band decided to try to convey their live sound more with their debut album, as this would leave room for experimentation in future releases and present the band in their "most honest form".
 Versus was primarily recorded in guitarist Mickey Evans' front room with the exception of Chris Greenhaigh's drum parts, which he recorded himself in his shed.
 The vocals for 'In Your Bed' were recorded in front-man Louis Cooper-Hughes' bedroom using a laptop microphone.
 In comparison to their previous releases, Versus has a much heavier sound with many of the songs being influenced by Indie Rock and Punk music.